lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 - Should project B use the same version of library X used in project A?
 - Should we allow a new version of language Y in project C?

-I say "questions should arise" but, in my personal experience, they're never really asked in a polyrepo setup.
+I say _should_ but, in my personal experience, they're never really asked in a polyrepo setup.
 After all, each project is its own little world.

 The larger the organisation (therefore the codebase), the more frequent diverging versions are.

 You may also run into the same problem within a monorepo.
-But the beauty of a monorepo approach is that you can put simple and strong constraints in place with a relatively low effort.
+But the beauty of a monorepo approach is that you can put simple, strong constraints in place with a relatively low effort.

 In this case, you can "lift up" dependencies from projects and share them across the whole code base.
-One version of a given dependency for all the projects.
+One version of a given dependency for all the dependent projects.

 Some [tools](https://github.com/bazelbuild/rules_jvm_external) work like this by default.
 I would argue that they're "right" – this is a better default for dependencies.